 Suggested itineraries in Costa Rica

 Costa Rica is a revered destination for its sprawling natural beauty and rich cultural heritage.
 Blessed with over 800 miles of coastline, 121 volcanic formations (with seven actively simmering), and a mind-boggling array of biodiversity packed into its borders, Costa Rica offers an eco-friendly escape like no other.
 It's one of the most popular countries in Central America and a great place for adrenaline junkies, outdoor lovers and surfers.
 Planning a holiday to Costa Rica?
-Make sure to check out the best Costa Rica itineraries.
+Make sure to check out our best Costa Rica itineraries.

 3_Itineraries-01